Hyd y Cwrs nodweddiadol

 - work effectively with others

 How will I learn?

 This programme is offered via flexible distance learning and students may take between two and five years to complete their studies, meaning that you can work at your own pace through the modules.
 Each module is worth 20 credits and the dissertation is worth 60 credits.
 To gain an LLM you will be required to complete 180 credits worth of study: 6 taught modules (120 credits) followed by the 60 credit dissertation.
 It is also possible to complete 60 credits to gain a Postgraduate Certificate, 120 credits to gain a Postgraduate Diploma, or to study individual modules to enhance your knowledge in a particular area.

-You are guided through modules by a module handbook containing notes, reading lists and self-assessment questions.
-Documents on reading lists are provided electronically through the University’s electronic resources, direct links to websites, or as digitised documents on Blackboard (the University’s online learning/teaching facility).
+You are guided through modules by a range of material, including reading lists, reading material such as articles and book chapters, self-assessment questions and recordings of oncampus classes, all of which are made available on Blackboard (the University’s online learning/teaching facility).
 You are able to keep in contact with tutors both during and after your studies by email, telephone and/or post, offering invaluable peer support and networking opportunities.

-Attendance at residential study schools is highly recommended.
+Attendance at the annual study school in April is highly recommended.
 The programme of lectures, seminars and workshops at residential study schools stimulates and encourages debate and discussion with staff, visiting lecturers and fellow students.